-Serving the Needs of Clients at the University of Alabama, Jefferson, Blount Bibb, Pickens & Tuscaloosa Counties
+Serving the Needs of Clients at the University of Alabama, Jefferson, Blount, Bibb, Fayette, Hale Greene, Pickens & Tuscaloosa Counties

 Public intoxication, also known as public drunkenness, can be a crime in Alabama under certain conditions.
 This is an offense that often occurs on college campuses or in public places such as bars, restaurants, sports arenas, and other venues where alcohol consumption occurs.
 Merely being intoxicated in public is not a criminal offense.
 However, intoxication involving certain forms of misconduct can lead to an arrest.